-\textbf{L1:} Disentanglement is impeded due to the influence of the background and the intricate entanglement of attribute with object in the same parts of image.
-On the one hand, models tend to extract the background feature unique to one image in the pair as the disentangled exclusive features.
-On the other hand, some existing methods \citep{2021_Ruis_NIPS_ProtoProp, 2022_Saini_CVPR_OADis} compute the similarity of image pairs for disentanglement at the spatial level.
-However, disentangling attribute and object at the spatial level presents significant challenges because they entangle in the same spatial features.
-Taking an image of \texttt{ripe apple} as an example, the spatial regions corresponding to the attribute "\texttt{ripe}" and the object "\texttt{apple}" are fully co-located.
+\textbf{L1:} Disentanglement is impeded due to the influence of the background and the intricate entanglement between attributes and objects in the same parts of images.
+On the one hand, models tend to extract the background features unique to one image in the pair as the disentangled exclusive features.
+On the other hand, some existing methods~\cite{2021_Ruis_NIPS_ProtoProp,2022_Saini_CVPR_OADis} compute the similarity of the image pair for disentanglement at the spatial level.
+However, this paradigm is limited by the frequent entanglement of attributes and objects within the same image regions.

 \textbf{L2:} Existing word embeddings lack the depth needed to capture complex multimodal semantic information.
-To begin with, word embeddings, such as Word2Vec \citep{2013_mikolov_arxiv_word2vec} and GloVe \citep{2014_Pen_EMNLP_glove}, are grounded in word frequency and contextual co-occurrence, rather than capturing high-level semantic nuances\citep{2021_sarzynska_detecting}.
-Moreover, the process of aligning visual features with word embeddings can be viewed as a form of cross-modal matching; however, these word embeddings are trained only in a single text modal, failing to capture cross-modal information between images and texts.
+To begin with, word embeddings (\eg, GloVe~\cite{2014_Pen_EMNLP_glove}) are grounded in word frequency and contextual co-occurrence, overlooking the high-level semantic nuances~\cite{2021_sarzynska_detecting}.
+Moreover, the process of aligning visual features with word embeddings can be viewed as a form of cross-modal matching; however, these word embeddings are trained only in a single text modality, failing to capture multimodal information between images and texts.

-\textbf{L3:} Existing methods display excessive confidence in seen compositions, impairing their ability to generalize toward novel compositions.
-Due to the one-hot label used during training, these approaches are limited by learning only one attribute and object, neglecting the fact that objects naturally exhibit multiple attributes \citep{2024_xu_arxiv_mac}.
-Consequently, models exhibit overconfidence in the disentangled ground-truth attribute, treating other attributes that can describe the object as negative attributes, which results in the diminished performance on unseen compositions.
+\textbf{L3:} Existing methods display excessive confidence in seen compositions, impairing their ability to generalize towards novel compositions.
+Specifically, due to the one-hot label used during training, these approaches are limited by learning only one disentangled attribute and object, neglecting the fact that objects naturally exhibit multiple attributes~\cite{2024_xu_arxiv_mac}.
+Consequently, models exhibit overconfidence in the disentangled ground-truth attribute, treating other attributes that can describe the object as negative ones, which results in the diminished generalization to unseen compositions.